 - Relevant rewards to motivate members for higher completion rates

 HRAs help health plans identify meaningful patterns indicating the existence of health disparities in subsets of member populations.
+When conducted digitally, plans can efficiently access results and speed up their ability to stratify member data.
 Plans can use this information to develop insights into how those disparities play out in different communities in order to reduce them.
-Health plans can use these insights as a starting point for targeted engagement campaigns and close care gaps.

 Here’s one scenario.
 Imagine a community in which members with limited English proficiency living in rural areas encounter challenges renewing prescriptions due to a lack of pharmacists with the appropriate language skills, leading to low medication adherence rates.